dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 (\#eq:froc-meanings-theta-afroc-limits)
 \end{equation}
 ```
-Eqn. \@ref(eq:froc-meanings-theta-afroc-limits) shows that $\theta_{\text{AFROC}}$ behaves like a probability but its range is *twice* that of $\theta_{\text{ROC}}$; recall that $0.5 \leq \theta_{\text{ROC}} \leq 1$.
+Eqn. \@ref(eq:froc-meanings-theta-afroc-limits) shows that $\theta_{\text{AFROC}}$ behaves like a probability but its range is *twice* that of $\theta_{\text{ROC}}$; recall that $0.5 \leq \theta_{\text{ROC}} \leq 1$ (assuming the observer has equal or better than random performance and the observer does not have the direction of the rating scale accidentally reversed).
 This has the consequence that treatment or modality related differences between $\theta_{\text{AFROC}}$ (i.e., effect sizes) are larger relative to the corresponding ROC effect sizes (just as temperature differences in the Fahrenheit scale are larger than the same differences expressed in the Celsius scale).
 This has important implications for FROC sample size estimation, Chapter TBA.

-Eqn. \@ref(eq:froc-meanings-theta-afroc-limits) is a reason why the "chance diagonal" of the AFROC, corresponding to AUC = 0.5, does not, in fact, reflect chance-level performance.
+Eqn. \@ref(eq:froc-meanings-theta-afroc-limits) is one reason why the "chance diagonal" of the AFROC, corresponding to AUC = 0.5, does not, in fact, reflect chance-level performance.
 An area under the AFROC equal to 0.5 is actually reasonable performance, being smack in the middle of the allowed range.
 An example of this was given in TBA §13.4.2.2 for the case of an expert radiologist who does not mark any cases.

 ## Empirical weighted-AFROC FOM-statistic {#froc-meanings-wafroc}

-The empirical weighted-AFROC plot and lesion weights were defined in TBA §13.7.
+The empirical weighted-AFROC plot and lesion weights were defined in Section \@ref(froc-empirical-wAFROC).
 The empirical weighted-AFROC FOM-statistic [@RN1385] is defined by including the lesion weights $W_{k_2 l_2}$ inside the summations (but outside the kernel function):

 ```{=tex}
 \begin{equation}